Why am I having sound and audio issues?

 1. Check Volume Settings

 • Volume Buttons: Make sure the volume is turned up.
 Use the volume buttons on the side of the iPad to adjust the sound.
+Please note that you can't control microphone volume or settings from the iPad or from the Singa Pro app.

 • Control Center: Swipe down from the top right corner of the screen (or up from the bottom on older models) to access the Control Center.
 Check if the volume slider is set appropriately.